kh-khalil/angular-state-management-with-ngrx-5979117/README.md

 ## Course Description

+Once you've worked with Angular awhile, you discover that the difficult part of architecting apps is making sure data flows and is refreshed in the UI in a consistent way.
+This process is called state management.
+In this course, Instructor Alain Chautard teaches the principles of state management in the context of reactive programming, giving you a solid foundation for your Angular architecture.
+Learn how to react to and trigger state changes, dispatch actions, and work with effects, selectors, and entities.
+Plus, find out to build a robust component architecture with NgRx, including the recently added signal store.
+NgRx has quickly become the go-to solution for state management in large Angular applications, and Alain makes sure you know how to use NgRx to provide an Angular-specific implementation of Redux that supports lazy-loaded modules, observables, and asynchronous side effects.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has folders for each of the videos in the course.